brainy-labs/metadata-snippet-manager/instructions.md

 1. **Limit depth when possible**:
    ```
-   ✅ get_metadata_tree("algorithm", maxDepth=2)
+   ✅ get_metadata_tree("algorithm", maxDepth=4/8)
-   ❌ get_metadata_tree("algorithm", maxDepth=-1) // when only shallow info needed
+   get_metadata_tree("algorithm", maxDepth=-1) if necessary
    ```

-2. **Use subset before intersection**:
+2. **Use subset before intersection if user asks for metadata as essential requirements**:
    ```
    subset is more specific → faster when you need exact matches
-   intersection is broader → use only when subset returns nothing
+   intersection is broader → use also when subset returns nothing
    ```

 3. **Batch operations when possible**:
    ```
-   ✅ create_metadata_forest for multiple trees
+   ✅ create_metadata_forest for multiple trees - that's best practice
    ✅ add_metadata_parent with multiple pairs
    ❌ Multiple individual create_metadata calls
    ```